will-moss/erin/README.md

 On top of these, please note that Erin is only a React app powered entirely by [Caddy](https://github.com/caddyserver/caddy).
 Caddy takes care of authentication, serving static files, and serving the React app all at once.

+> \*: You can mask videos to hide them from your feed.
+Should you want to see which videos were masked, and even unmask them, you can long-press the `Mask` button, and the manager will open.

+> \*\*: By default, Erin will create a random feed from all the videos in your folder and its subdirectories.
+However, if you would like to create custom feeds, you can set your URL to any of the subdirectories path.
+For example: `https://my-server.tld/directory-a` will create a feed from the videos located in the `/directory-a` directory, and it works with any path (so, nested folders are supported).

 For more information, read about [Configuration](#configuration).